 The Employee Retirement Income Security Act (ERISA) covers a wide range of employee benefit plans Not only does ERISA include labor laws, but much of ERISA is incorporated in the Internal Revenue Code.
-Some specific areas in which John Wyoke has assisted clients are as follows:
+Some specific areas in which John Woyke has assisted clients are as follows:

 General ERISA questions

 Human resources departments often have questions about their plans and what they are allowed to do.
 John can provide quick advice on many issues, saving employers time and money

 Pensions and 401(k) Plans